KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 20 minutes, another altar but with left hand

-> "I embrace the path of harmony and unity."
+> "I embrace the Path of Harmony and Unity."

 magic into hand, white dot on other pinky
 tracing symbol on the top, the engraving depths are different